hadronized/this-week-in-neovim-contents/contents/2023/Feb/06/3-new-plugins/01-node-type.nvim.md

 ![node-type.nvim screenshot](https://user-images.githubusercontent.com/226654/216843214-50cace9a-a6dc-4654-aa36-bffc4aba1856.gif)

-A NeoVIM plugin to show the currently selected node type from lsp and treesitter information.
+A Neovim plugin to show the currently selected node type from LSP and treesitter information.

 The demo shows this plugin being used in several ways:

-* Using the lualine statusline integration to show the node-type info in the statusline
+- Using the lualine statusline integration to show the node-type info in the statusline.
-* Via a key-binding
+- Via a keybinding.
-* Via a call to the plugin api
+- Via a call to the plugin API.

+Links:

 - [GitHub](https://github.com/roobert/node-type.nvim)